What caliper painting costs in Los Angeles

 A standard single-piston sliding caliper is smaller and simpler to paint than a 4-piston or 6-piston Brembo.
 Larger performance calipers have more surface area, more detail work around the pistons, and take longer to prep and paint.
 Vehicles with Brembo, AP Racing, or other multi-piston calipers will cost more than standard OEM calipers.

+Condition is the biggest single factor outside of color.
 Brand new calipers on a new vehicle are easy to prep.
-Calipers with years of brake dust buildup, surface rust, or old paint that needs stripping require significantly more prep time.
-The worse the starting condition, the more labor goes into getting a clean surface for paint adhesion.
+Calipers with years of brake dust buildup, surface rust, pitted metal, flaking factory paint, or previous failed DIY paint require significantly more prep time — sometimes hours of stripping and sanding before any new paint goes on.
+The worse the starting condition, the more labor goes into getting a clean surface that the new paint will actually bond to.

-Solid colors like red, black, and yellow are straightforward.
-Custom color matching — whether to your vehicle body color, a specific Pantone, or a brand color — requires mixing and testing to get the shade right.
-Multi-tone or gradient finishes add further complexity and cost.
+Solid colors like red, gloss black, and yellow are straightforward.
+Custom color matching by code — whether to your vehicle’s OEM body color, a specific Pantone or RAL code, a brand color, or your wrap shade — requires mixing, sample spraying, and tuning until the match is right.
+Multi-tone or gradient finishes add another level.
+This is why custom color match starts at $1,200 rather than the standard $850.

 Number of coats